What Is This App?

 Set Your Units

-Go to Settings → General and pick your preferred units: KM/H (kilometers per hour) or MPH (miles per hour) for speed, and KM or Miles for distance.
+Open the map drawer, choose App Settings, then Driving & Modes (or use Ready to Drive → Driving Mode).
+Pick your preferred units: KM/H (kilometers per hour) or MPH (miles per hour) for speed, and KM or Miles for distance.
 Every screen in the app will use the units you choose.

 Download Police Enforcement Overlays

-Go to Settings → Map & Overlays and download the overlay packages for your region.
+In App Settings → Map & Display (or Library & tools → Data & Downloads for some packs), download the overlay packages for your region.
 These paint a heatmap (a colored layer) directly onto your map showing areas where police have historically been reported setting up speed traps — warmer colors like red and orange mean more activity.
 Packages are available for all of Canada, the United States, Australia, and New Zealand.

 Configure Alerts

-Visit Settings → Alerts & Sounds to choose your on-screen alert size and colors.
+Under App Settings → Safety → Tones & alert audio, choose on-screen alert size and colors when a detector is connected.
 “Bands” refer to the different radio frequencies that police radar guns use (like K, Ka, and X) — each can have its own color so you can tell them apart at a glance.
-Enable Voice Alerts for hands-free spoken announcements.
-For camera warnings, go to Settings → Safety Alerts and make sure Speed Camera Alerts and Red Light Camera Alerts are turned on.
+Use Visual alerts and Voice alerts in the same Safety section for flashes and speech.
+For camera warnings, open Road Alerts and make sure Speed Camera Alerts and Red Light Camera Alerts are turned on.

 Drive